Copyright © 2012, 2014, 2013 Lars Vogel

 file which you can directly add to your servlet container, for

 file also contains a Jetty web server and can be started directly for

-testing.
+testing or rapid deployment.
 The following description uses this approach.

 file into an empty directory.